bennypaulino/notes-api/README.md

 # README

 RESTful API that outputs JSON.
+This project is the back-end for [react-note-app](https://github.com/bennypaulino/react-note-app).

 Handling of validation errors when creating or updating entities.
 If this happens, an HTTP status code of 422 or unprocessable_entity will be produced.